SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 In this section, you should explain the various tools and technologies used to develop the project.
 Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
+Some examples have been provided, but this is just a sample only, your project mightve used others.
 Feel free to delete any unused items below as necessary.

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑